wp-plugins/child-theme-configurator/readme.txt

 = Can I edit the Child Theme stylesheet manually offline or by using the Editor or do I have to use the Configurator? =

-You can make any manual changes you wish to the stylesheet.
-Just make sure you import the revised stylesheet using the Parent/Child panel or the Configurator will overwrite your changes the next time you use it.
+You can make any manual customizations you wish to the stylesheet.
+Just make sure you import the revised stylesheet using the Parent/Child panel or the Configurator will overwrite your customizations the next time you use it.
 Just follow the steps as usual but select the "Use Existing Child Theme" radio button as the "Child Theme" option.
 The Configurator will automatically update its internal data from the new stylesheet.

 = Where are the child theme .php files? =

 The Child Theme Configurator automatically adds a blank functions.php file to the child theme's directory.
 You can copy parent theme template files using the Files tab.
 If you want to create new templates and directories you will have to create/upload them manually via FTP or SSH.
 Remember that a child theme will automatically inherit the parent theme's templates unless they also exist in the child theme's directory.
 Only copy templates that you intend to customize.

-= How do I change a specific color/font style/background? =
+= How do I customize a specific color/font style/background? =

 You can override a specific CSS value globally using the Property/Value tab.
 See Property/Value, above.